christopherromo/evoltama-game/README.md

 ---
 ## Project Overview

 This project is an exploration of JavaScript, HTML, and CSS.
 It was built with a guide as mentioned above.
 We learned the essentials, and then added some of our own features, like mutations.
 We also created a bunch of assets to use in the game, such as maps, characters, and "evolisks".
 We created our own story, and designed the progression.
+Enjoy the amazing world of "Evoltama"!

 ---
 ## Running the Game